-Own generation (also referred to as behind the meter) does not use the grid if we consume it on-site.
-Ignoring the amortised embodied emissions, PV systems, even with batteries, can be considered to have zero operational CI, provided their embodied emissions have been accounted for elsewhere.
+The one exception is own generation (behind the meter) as this does not use the grid if we consume it on-site.
+Ignoring the small amortised embodied emissions, PV systems, even with batteries, can be considered for this purpose to have Zero Carbon Intensity per kWh.
+Carbon Intensity is the amount of Carbon emissions per delivered unit of energy (in kg or gm per KWh).

-The most recent operational CI of the grid published for 2019 was ~316 g CO2e/kWh.
-This only covers operational emissions from primary fuels and generation/transmission inefficiencies (losses).
-This CI includes renewable generation, so includes excess generation from PV systems that get exported to the grid, deemed or metered.
-These can therefore not be included as a personal offset because they have already been included in the grid's CI.
+The most recent Carbon Intensity of the grid published for 2018 was ~277 gm/kWh.
+This only covers emissions from primary fuels and generation/transmission inefficiencies (losses).
+Note that losses from consuming this electricity in residential use is normally minimal.
+This Carbon Intensity includes all renewable generation, so including excess generation from PV systems that get exported to the grid, deemed or metered.

-The total emissions in 2019, however allocated, were 316 g CO2e/kWh 294TWh = $^{92.9}$ Mt of ghg emissions.
+The total emissions in 2019, however allocated, were 277gm/kWh \ 294TWh = ~81.5 Mt of GHG emissions

-How we choose to allocate these can be debated, but the actual emissions remain the same.
-So, if those who pay a 100% green tariff, from any supplier, calculate their emissions from grid electricity as zero, the rest of the consumers would need to be allocated a higher CI.
-This is of course not the case.
+How we choose to allocate these can vary, but the actual emissions remain the same.
+So, if those who pay a 100% green tariff, from any supplier, calculate their emissions as Zero, the rest will end up with a higher Carbon Intensity.
+It would be impractical and unequitable to calculate anything other than the average UK electricity Carbon Intensity when working out what our emissions from grid electricity are.